timfulmer/bigdatahowto/USECASE.md

 JSON is used for the interface.
 This supports Apache Base load testing, and makes integrating with web technologies easy.
-Interface is generalized, allowing functions to be associated with data requests.
+The interface is generalized, allowing functions to be associated with data requests.

 Our use case has the following actions: